emilymerwin/Find5Challenge/README.md

 - RSS list is broken because of change to naming convention, change it to split on "Challenge: " rather than char number

 ###ToDo
-- [ ] Mobile coordinates still messed up
+- [ ] Mobile touch events cause flicker of selection highlight or something like that